 - 6. Recreational Vehicles.
 Recreational vehicles are required to either: - a.
-Be on the site for fewer than 180 consecutive days; and - Be fully licensed and ready for highway use on its wheels or jacking system, be attached to the site only by quick-disconnect-type utilities and security devices, and have no permanently attached additions; or

-- c.
-Obtain a development permit and meet the requirements, including elevation and anchoring, for manufactured homes. - 7.
-Reasonable Use Exception.
-Where a reasonable use exception is granted under LUC 20.25H.190, the following performance standards apply: - a.
-Residential Construction (Single-Family and Multifamily Dwellings). - i.
+Be on the site for fewer than 180 consecutive days; and - Be fully licensed and ready for highway use on its wheels or jacking system, be attached to the site only by quick-disconnect-type utilities and security devices, and have no permanently attached additions; or - c.
+Obtain a development permit and meet the requirements, including elevation and anchoring, for manufactured homes. - Reasonable Use Exception.
+Where a reasonable use exception is granted under LUC 20.25H.190, the following performance standards apply:

+a.
+Residential Construction (Single Family and Multifamily Dwellings).

+- i.
 Must be above base flood elevation.
 New construction of any residential structure shall have the lowest floor, including basement and attendant utilities, elevated one foot or more above the base flood elevation. - ii.
 Enclosed areas (including breakaway walls) below the BFE shall be no larger than 300 square feet. - iii.
-Must comply with the requirements for openings set forth in subsection D.1.a of this section. - b-7.
+Must comply with the requirements for openings set forth in subsection D.1.a of this section.

+b.7.
 Manufactured Homes.
-All manufactured homes to be placed or substantially improved on sites must meet the elevation standards for new construction shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is elevated one foot or more above the BFE.
+All manufactured homes to be placed or substantially improved or reconstructed due to substantial damage on sites-must meet the elevation standards for new construction shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is elevated one foot or more above the BFE.
+Mechanical equipment and utilities, including but not limited to, electrical, heating, ventilation, plumbing, air-conditioning, and other service facilities, shall be dry floodproofed or elevated one foot or more above the BFE.
 All manufactured homes shall be anchored to prevent flotation, collapse, or lateral movement, and shall be installed using methods and practices that minimize flood damage.
-Anchoring methods may include, but are not limited to, use of over-the-top or frame ties to ground anchors. - e-8.
+Anchoring methods may include, but are not limited to, use of over-the-top or frame ties to ground anchors.

+c.8.
 Nonresidential Construction.
-New construction and substantial improvement of any commercial, industrial, or other nonresidential structure shall meet the requirements of either subsection a or b of this section. - ia.
-In AE and A1-30 zones or other A zoned areas where the BFE has been determined or can be reasonably obtained Nnew construction and substantial improvement of any commercial, industrial, or other nonresidential structure shall: either - i. heave the lowest floor, including basement, elevated one foot or more above the base flood elevation between the base flood elevated as required by ASCE 24, whichever is greater.
-Mechanical equipment and utilities shall be waterproofed or elevated one foot or more above the BFE, or as required by ASCE 24, whichever is greater; and - ii.
-If located in an Unnumbered A zone for which a BFE is not available and cannot be reasonably obtained, the structure shall be reasonably safe from flooding, but in all cases the lowest floor shall be two feet above the Highest Adjacent Grade.
+New construction and substantial improvement of any commercial, industrial, or other nonresidential structure shall meet the requirements of either subsection a or b of this section.